Contingencyplana/high_command_ai_0/new_major_pivots/everything_at_once.md

 2. **Follow your archetype** - Casual explorers stay rural, maximalists seek villages
 3. **Let density unlock naturally** - More nodes appear as you gain mastery
 4. **Contribute to the quilt** - Your telemetry weaves into the larger pattern
+5. **Speak the glyphs aloud** - Use narration so even pre-literate allies track the mission

 ---